sufone/hawl/README.md

 # hawl

+New plan:
+1. Get data from wikipedia api
+2. Show the chart
+3. Have custom elements on the page to filter listed people by XYZ.

 Timeline of scholars, empires and events from history (Arabic, then English)

 Google charts (https://developers.google.com/chart/interactive/docs/gallery/timeline) seems best option, though D3 was tempting.
 Other libraries don't support timelines